integratop/gitlab-org-charts-mirror/doc/development/openbao/_index.md

 ## Configuration

+The following tables list all available OpenBao configuration options.
-## Installation command line options
+### Installation command line options

 The table below contains all the possible charts configurations that can be supplied to the `helm install` command using the `--set` flags.